kat-wehr/katandtim2020/_features/01-about.md

 ---
 id: about
 name: A Wedding Celebration
-heading: Saucon Valley Acres
+heading: Where?
-subheading: Bethlehem, PA
+subheading: Saucon Valley Acres
 image: "http://placehold.it/500x500"
 ---